kolypto/campbell-biology/chapters/02-Chemical-Context-of-Life.md

 An atom with a compete valence shell is *inert*: unreactive; it will not interact readily with other atoms.

 ### Electron Orbitals
-We ca nnever know the exact location of an electron.
+We can never know the exact location of an electron.
 Instead, we describe the sapce in which an electron spends 90% of its time: **orbitals**.

 The first orbital is a sphere (*1s*).
 The second has one sphere (*2s*) and three dumbbell-shaped *p*-orbitals (*2p* orbitals).